Post image

 • Help companies make strategic pivots

-Implement These 2021 Strategies for Remote
+2021 Strategies for Remote Hiring Success

-1. Consider Offshore Outsourcing
+1. Consider Offshore Outsourcing:

-Off shore outsourcing, or “offshoring,” is the hiring of third-party companies or contractors in other countries to perform work that would otherwise be done internally.
+Offshore outsourcing, or “offshoring,” is the hiring of third-party companies or contractors in other countries to perform work that would otherwise be done internally.
 The primary driver of offshoring is cost reduction, so countries with very low labor costs, such as India, China, and Eastern and Southern Europe, are popular offshore locations.
 By offshoring, companies can find the talent they need while easing costs.
 As Deep Patel says in Forbes, “By searching a global talent pool, it’s easier to find the right talent at the right price.”
 However, if you’ve ever had to set up conference calls for stakeholders in, say, San Francisco, London, and Mumbai, you know that the lack of overlapping work hours can be a real headache.

 There are other cons to consider, including: